kubeflow/website/content/en/docs/gke/private-clusters.md

 ## Troubleshooting

-* Cluster is stuck in provisioning state
+* Cluster is stuck in provisioning state.

   * Use the UI or gcloud to figure out what state the cluster is stuck in
   * If you use gcloud you need to look at the operation e.g.